zachgenius/CNanoLog/README.md

 - **Compact binary encoding** with variable-byte integer compression
 - **Deferred formatting** - format strings stored in dictionary, not in log stream
 - **Efficient decompression** tool to convert binary logs to human-readable text
-- **Nanosecond-precision timestamps** using high-resolution CPU counters
+- **Optional nanosecond-precision timestamps** using high-resolution CPU counters (can be disabled at compile-time)

 ### Thread Safety
 - **Lock-free fast path** for producer threads